Other Post-Secondary Students

 Students applying to the Bachelor of Nursing (Collaborative) Program from another post-secondary institution must submit an application to the Bachelor of Nursing (Collaborative) Program and to Memorial University of Newfoundland; all applicants must meet the general admission/readmission requirements of Memorial University of Newfoundland.
 The deadline to apply is March 1st.

-NOTE: Priority for Admission is given to Residents of Newfoundland and Labrador.
+NOTE: Priority for admission is given to people who are from Newfoundland and Labrador.

 The courses required for admission are: